tekitou898009890/stable_diffusion_webui_embedding_estimate/README.md

 Since U-NET also has a normalization layer, we expected to be able to learn how to reduce the noise in the textual prompts by embedding the highlighted values (the generated image is likely to have many disturbance factors such as CFG Scale and sampler when directly learning how to reduce the noise).

+The webui standard textual inversion used latent diffusion, but this did not give the desired results, perhaps because the noise results were too far apart, so we used the k_diffusion method for de-noising.

 ### token

 Number of tokens used for embedding.